 The Writing Workshop begins with a mini-lesson.
 A mini-lesson is a short lesson focused on one aspect of writing in which the teacher provides explicit instruction using a think-aloud.
 The mini-lesson is often linked to high-quality children's literature or a piece of the child's own writing.
 Whole-class mini-lessons take place when all children, or the majority, need explicit instruction with one specific craft, convention, process or organisational technique.
 Small-group mini-lessons take place when a group of children demonstrate a need for a specific skill or craft.
 Small-group lessons are based on the teacher's notes and assessment records.
-While the teacher conducts smallgroup lessons with a targeted group of children, the children not involved in the small-group continue to work independently on their writing from the previous day or begin a new piece.
+While the teacher conducts small-group lessons with a targeted group of children, the children not involved in the small-group continue to work independently on their writing from the previous day or begin a new piece.
 The teacher will conference with 3-4 of these children after the small-group lesson concludes.
+Daily mini-lessons play a critical role in assisting children in enhancing the quality of their writing and in discovering their own voice.